wingo/online-cse/online-cse.md

   http://scheme2006.cs.uchicago.edu/07-clinger.pdf

+## References

-ref: Donald Knuth.
+Donald Knuth.
 An empirical study of FORTRAN programs.
 Software Practice and Experience, 1(12):105–134, 1974.

-ref: Matthew S. Hecht and Jeffrey D. Ullman.
+Matthew S. Hecht and Jeffrey D. Ullman.
 Analysis of a simple algorithm for global flow problems.
 In Conference Record of the First Annual ACM Symposium on Principles of Programming Languages, Boston (Mass.), pages 207–217, October 1973.